-- The debt is qualified real property business debt (see chapter 5 of Publication 334, Tax Guide for Small Business). - You are insolvent or bankrupt (see Publication 908).
+- The cancellation is intended as a gift. - The debt is qualified farm debt (see chapter 3 of Publication 225, Farmer's Tax Guide). - The debt is qualified real property business debt (see chapter 5 of Publication 334, Tax Guide for Small Business). - You are insolvent or bankrupt (see Publication 908).

 Forms 1099-A and 1099-C. If your abandoned property secures a loan and the lender knows the property has been abandoned, the lender should send you Form 1099-A showing information you need to figure your loss from the abandonment.
 However, if your debt is canceled and the lender must file Form 1099-C, the lender may include the information about the abandonment on that form instead of on Form 1099-A. The lender must file Form 1099-C and send you a copy if the amount of debt canceled is \$600 or more and the lender is a financial institution, credit union, federal government agency, or any organization that has a significant trade or business of lending money.
-For abandonments of property and debt cancellations occurring in 2005, these forms should be sent to you by January 31, 2006.
+For abandonments of property and debt cancellations occurring in 2006, these forms should be sent to you by January 31, 2007.